Trinal0821/CapstoneProject/README.md

 Our server currently runs on local host so to open the server open the solution at locationOfClonedRepository/EA/EA.sln in visual studio.
 THe click the green start arrow at the top and it should open a localhost wepage.
 Now you are ready to use this Email classifier

+## Using the Add-on
+The see and used our addon first open and email then click the 3 dots in thr top right.
+Once in the menu you should see section labeled with “executive assistant” which is where all our content is stored.

+How to use EA<br>
+An in-app tutorial that explains how to ues each of the other options.

+Tag Emails<br>
+This will retrieve the top emails in your inbox, use NLP to categorize how important the email is and then tag the emails with that importance.

+Dowload emails<br>
+Downloads the top emails in your inbox to your documents folder.

+Assign priority<br>
+Allows the use to tell our add-on to ignore the NLP classification and classify all emails from that address as specified.

+Retag Emails<br>
+If an email has been tagged incorrectly Click this option and you will be given an option to tell our NLP model what the email should have been categorized as.
+This will update the model for future emails

 ## Authors and acknowledgment
 Saphora Bateman,
 Trina Luong,